How does Marijuana Affect the Lungs?

 Asperguillus causes infections in the lungs, especially in people with immunodeficiency, such as cancer.
 Also, patients who are using drug treatments such as immunosuppressants are at higher risk of being affected by a lung infection.

 On the other hand, the use of cannabis by inhalation is not recommended for people who are undergoing cancer treatments or have a weakened immune system.
 Here, it was mentioned that people undergoing certain treatments should not consume cannabis through combustion.
-This is supported by the fact that marijuana can affect the immune system and the body’s power to fight diseases, especially for patients who have an immune system that is already weakened by drugs or immunosuppressive diseases.
-The American Lung Association states on its official website that the consumption of marijuana by combustion is related to the emergence of air pockets between the lungs and between the lungs and the chest wall.
-Also, there are cases where large air bubbles have appeared in the lungs among adult, young and middle-aged users.
+This is supported by the fact that Marijuana Affect the Lungs in ways that can compromise the immune system and reduce the body’s ability to fight diseases—especially for patients whose immunity is already weakened by medications or immunosuppressive conditions.
+The American Lung Association states on its official website that the consumption of marijuana by combustion is linked to the emergence of air pockets between the lungs and the chest wall.
+In some cases, large air bubbles have been observed in the lungs of adult, young, and middle-aged users.

 The same American entity says that marijuana destroys the first line of defense against infections by killing the cells that help eliminate dust and germs from the lungs.
 He adds that this also causes the appearance of more mucus inside the lungs.
 Thus, heavy marijuana smokers could be more exposed to lung infections, although it is not very clear if these types of pathologies are more common among cannabis smokers.
 Some data from this lung expert organization says that for this reason, visits to the doctor are more frequent among marijuana smokers than among non-smokers.